What Is The Best Hawaiian Island To Live On?

 While it is highly subjective which Island you choose, Oahu is the most well-rounded option.
 It has gorgeous natural views and outdoor activities, beach towns, surf spots, and even urban core communities right next to a beach with Ward Village.
 Ultimately - spend a significant amount of time visiting and getting to know the island of your choice before you make the move.

-The culture on each island is very different, and even between neighborhoods it can vary widely.
-When you’re ready - contact me, Scott Startsman, Realtor Associate!
-Fill in the contact form below, send me an email at [email protected], or call me at 808-291-5441.
-I’ve got two decades of experience helping people make the move to paradise.
+The culture on each island is very different, and even between neighborhoods, it can vary widely.
+When you’re ready to talk about moving to Hawaii and buying a home, request a consultation below or give us a call at 1-(808) 427-0867!
+We've got decades of experience helping people make the move to paradise.